ShoppinPal/sp-json-logger/README.md

 So during local environment, we can enjoy pretty print.
 During staging and production, we get normal json output which helps us to reduce the impact of performance for pretty printing.

 Important: Pretty print stream is a huge performance overhead, so it is recommended to use it only for local/development environment (if you ever want to modify bunyanLogger.js file inside sp-json-logger module)

-# Notes:
-- Specify name of the logger in the NAME env variable to be meaningful.
-- As far as possible use `logger.tag('TAG');` field to describe the event for which we are logging.
-- If you just need to log a string, do take the pain and create it as follows:
-`logger.debug('your string');`

 # setParentObjectName('String'):
 - By default, parent log object name is **log**, if you want to set another name, use `logger.setParentObjectName('dump');`.
 This will set parent object to be dump.
 This will result in following result: `eg: logger.debug({arg: 'some arg'});`